Dynatrace-APAC/awsimmersionday/README.md

 **Objective:** Bring context of kubernetes events, prometheus metrics in a click of a button

 **What you will do:**
-- Configure Dynatrace to collect kubernetes events
+- Configure Dynatrace to collect kubernetes events (restart the pods in the **dev** namespace to see the events coming in)
 - Annotate pods to scrape metrics from Prometheus exporters

 ### Commands to Annotate Prometheus exporter pods